 The Galápagos Islands may just inspire you to think differently about the world.
 The creatures that call the islands home, many found nowhere else in the world, act as if humans are nothing more than slightly annoying paparazzi.

-This is not the Bahamas – though some of the boats that cruise these islands will remind you of a Caribbean luxury resort – and these aren’t Pacific paradises; in fact, most of the islands are devoid of vegetation and look more like the moon than Hawaii.
-There are more humans living here than most people assume, more than 30, 000 and the population is growing; and for such isolated specks of land over 1000km from mainland Ecuador, there’s a surprising level of development – of course most of it is geared toward sustaining a thriving tourism industry.
+This is not the Bahamas and these aren’t typical tropical paradises; in fact, most of the islands are devoid of vegetation and some look more like the moon than Hawaii.
+However, more humans live here than is commonly assumed, and there’s a surprising level of development in the islands’ towns, mostly geared toward the thriving tourism industry.

-The islands have taken on a mythological status.
-Their relationship with Charles Darwin, the islands’ most famous visitor who undoubtedly violated several park rules in riding and eating the Galápagos turtles, has become distorted and romanticized.
-Yet you don’t have to be an evolutionary biologist or an ornithologist to appreciate one of the few places left on the planet where the footprint of the human presence is kept to a minimum.
+This isolated group of volcanic islands and its fragile ecosystem has taken on almost mythological status as a showcase of biodiversity.
+Yet you don’t have to be an evolutionary biologist or an ornithologist to appreciate one of the few places left on the planet where the human footprint is kept to a minimum.